JoakimWretlind/jcomp/README.md

 I added a scrollToTop hook for mobile users.
 Before this, if the user scrolled down and clicked a product, the detail-page would not start from the top, but a bit further down.

+### Issues

+There was some issues with the pagetranisions being a bit laggy on mobile devices.
+I tried to get around this with lazy loading and some other techniques, but I didn't get quite happy with the result.
+Finally I changed some parameters inside the Framer motion animations.
+It proves that scaling and some other properties require more work to run smoothly on mobile devices.

 ## Tools

 <img align="left" src="https://img.shields.io/badge/-React-white?style=for-the-badge&logo=React&logoColor=#61DAFB"/>